All Episodes

 Absolutely.

-Gary says absolutely.
+Gary says, absolutely.

-Lieutenant Colonel Buzz Patterson, you wrote dereliction of duty.
+Lieutenant Colonel Buzz Patterson, you wrote Dereliction of Duty.

-You're an eye witness to how you believe they compromise national security.
+You're an eyewitness to how you believe they compromise national security.

-Exactly the same woman that I came to know and see on a daily basis, very profane, uh very short-tempered, very quick to violent outbursts.
+Exactly the same woman that I came to know and see on a daily basis.

-And she was t holding her husband responsible.
+And she was holding her husband responsible.

-But she definitely ruled the roost uh in my time there, and I and uh it was a co-presidency in a lot of ways.
+But she definitely ruled the roost in my time there.

-Yeah, a co-presidency, and what about temperament?
+And what about temperament?

 What about conduct?

-I mean, you know, she is the only the highest ranking cabinet official, after we know and are watching in real time the events unfolding in Benghazi, and her biggest issue as she sits around the table is whether or not we have to tell the Libyan government that we're going in.
+And her biggest issue as she sits around the table is whether or not we have to tell the Libyan government that we're going in.

-You know, when I was the White House, we had a couple of instances we could have gotten uh Silicon Ludden, one to capture him, one to kill him, and both times Clinton let it uh dissolve into a uh debate over the phone with Madeline Albright and um Janet Reno and the Secretary of Defense Cohen about whether or not we could overfly Pakistan air space, those kind of issues, and we never pulled the trigger.
+And both times, Clinton let it dissolve into a debate over the phone with Madeline Albright and Janet Reno and Secretary of Defense Cohen about whether or not we could overfly Pakistani airspace, those kind of issues, and we never pulled the trigger.

 Yeah.